jerturowetz/notes/to-do.md

 4. revese proxy from drupal
 5. varnish?

+## Various

+- Check with joe if he wants to move domains to godaddy
 - ELOI parking
+- Go try on EXTRA TUFF boots at MEC Marche centrale
 - Bluehost Powered by Plantz SSL
 - Build square around big case handle behind drums
 - How to soup stock